cristina-mintina/install-check-python-windows/confirm-python-installed-windows.md

-# Install Check: Confirming Python Is Installed and Working on Windows
+# Install Check: Confirming Python is Installed and Working on Windows

 ## What this guide helps you do